Cais/bns-early-adopter/readme.txt

 Show off you are an early adopter of WordPress

 == Description ==
-Show off you are an early adopter of WordPress (alpha, beta, and/or release candidate versions).
+Show off you are an early adopter of WordPress (alpha, beta, release candidate, and/or stable versions).

 == Installation ==
 Read this article for further assistance: http://wpfirstaid.com/2009/12/plugin-installation/